softprops/sinatra-doc/README.md

 self documentaion for your [sinatra]("http://sinatrarb.com") app's routes

+# install

+    > gem install sinatra-doc

 # usage

 see the reference implementation [app.rb](http://github.com/softprops/sinatra-doc/blob/master/app.rb)

+básicamente above any route you want documented, just add

+    doc "some description"

+or

+    doc "some descrption", { hash of params to param descriptions }

+afterward a new route /doc will be added to your app that renders these documented routes

+an example

     > your app.rb

     class App < Sinatra::Base